Home About Us News Contact Us

 General Description

 Rivest-Shamir-Adelman (RSA) is a public-key cryptographic technology that uses the mathematics of so called “finite field exponentiation”.
 The operations necessary for the RSA cannot be efficiently implemented on an embedded CPU, typically requiring many seconds of the CPU time for signature verification.
+RSA5X implements by far the most time-consuming operation of the RSA cryptography: so called “exponentiation” to enable low-power operation high-speed operation

 Symbol